willtrnr/capman/README.md

 - Chromebrew is very nice, but isn't without issues:

-  - Files are install as `chronos`, any user with terminal access ends up an administrator of the "system".
+  - Files are installed as `chronos`, any user with terminal access ends up an administrator of the "system".

   - No true dependency tracking or orphan management, removing a package